 The Ph.D.
 Equine Nutritionists at the Purina Animal Nutrition Center formulated Equine Junior to take the guesswork out of feeding your growing horse.
 That’s why this formula offers the proper balance of nutrients to promote optimal growth and development.
 Further, this is a complete feed with high-quality forage built in.
 As a result, it eliminates nutrient variability of hay or pasture.
 Ultimately, it promotes a consistent diet for weanlings and yearlings.

 Have questions?
 Contact our friendly staff.
-We’re here to help you find the right products for your farm and ranch and Show project needs.
+We’re here to help you find the right products for your horse feed and equine supply needs.
 We also invite you to stop by and shop our Bear Creek Country Store locations in Bells and Leonard, Texas.